hamkasu/photoverone/replit.md

 ## Recent Changes (2025-09-29)
 - Successfully imported from GitHub
 - Installed Python 3.11 and all dependencies
+- Cleaned up requirements.txt (removed duplicates)
 - Configured PostgreSQL database with migrations
+- Created all required database tables
-- Set up development workflow on port 5000
+- Set up development workflow on port 5000 with host 0.0.0.0
-- Configured deployment for Replit Autoscale
+- Configured deployment for Replit Autoscale (using gunicorn)
 - Application is fully functional and ready for use
+- Frontend verified working with professional landing page
+- All static assets (CSS, images, favicon) loading correctly

 ## User Preferences
 - Development environment properly configured for Replit